mhgamboa/notes/Backend/heroku.md

 8. `heroku open` -> opens deployed app in browser
 9. `heroku logs --tail` -> view running stream of logs. `control+c` to stop streaming the logs

-### cloning a heroku Project
+## cloning a heroku Project

 1. `heroku git:clone -a heroku-app-name`
 2. `cd heroku-app-name`
+3. If you want to clone the Heroku Project:
-3. `git add origin git@github.com:mhgamboa/repository-name.git`
+   1. `git remote add origin git@github.com:mhgamboa/repository-name.git`
       - **Note:** the repository name will probably differ from Heroku app name
+4. If you want to clone the Github Project:
+   1. `git remote add heroku https://git.heroku.com/heroku-project-name.git`
+      - **Note:** the repository name will probably differ from Heroku app name
-4. `git push heroku main` -> deploys heroku app
+5. `git push heroku main` -> deploys heroku app
-5. `git push origin main` -> pushes changes to github
+6. `git push origin main` -> pushes changes to github

+## Deploying in a Subdirectory